MustafaAl-Rubaye/Local-pdf-Llama-Chatbot/README.md

 - 🔒 Work completely offline after setup

 > 🛡️ **Why this project?**
-> The main motivation was to explore how LLMs can be used **entirely offline** to safely analyze **sensitive or confidential PDFs** — without relying on cloud services or exposing private data.
+> The main motivation was to explore how LLMs can be used **entirely offline** to safely analyze **sensitive or confidential PDFs**, without relying on cloud services or exposing private data.

 ---